CoreumFoundation/coreum/docs/chain/node/hardware-requirements.md

 # System Requirements
-Running a node against the mainnet can be a resource intensive process.
-In the table below you may find recommended system requirements for different networks.

 ### Mainnet
 If you are planning a to run a node against our mainnet, please observe the following points
 - use a dedicated bare-metal server, and do not use a VPS or a cloud computing instance.
-- only use SSD or NVMe hard drives
+- only use SSD or NVMe hard drives, directly attached to the motherboard.

 |Node Type  |Cores  |RAM    |Storage    | Internet Connection |
 |-----------|-------|-------|-----------|---------------------|